phdangg/cryptarithmetic_genetic_search/README.md

-# Genetic Algorithm Equation Solver
+# Genetic Cryptarithmetic Solver

 ## Overview

-This project implements a genetic algorithm to solve mathematical equations where each letter represents a digit, and the goal is to find a digit assignment that satisfies the equation.
+This project implements a genetic algorithm to solve a Cryptarithmetic puzzle where each letter represents a digit, and the goal is to find a digit assignment that satisfies the equation.
 The genetic algorithm uses a population-based approach to evolve potential solutions over generations.

 ## Requirements